danpops/discogs-to-csv/README.md

 # Discogs to CSV via Python

-This is a simple Python script to generate a CSV of your entire Discogs collection.
+This is a Python script to generate a CSV of your entire Discogs collection.
 You must input your Discogs user token in order for it to work.

 ## Installation